Origin and provenance of the TTM

 The cosmology in Tibetan therapy

-What are the diagnostic methods in the TTM?
+What are the diagnostic methods in TTM?

-In order to identify an existing imbalance within the three forms of energy, a Tibetan doctor or healer will always perform a urine analysis, which has its origins in the shamanic practices of the Bön tradition.
-Examining the urine is very important because it gives direct information about the inside of the body, in contrast to the pulse diagnosis that is also carried out, which gives more subtle information about the status of the internal organs.
-According to the TTM, urine is the mirror of the inside of the body and therefore represents a simple and direct way to understand the patient's condition.In addition to questioning the patient, eye diagnostics and attention to the shape and appearance of the lips are also used as diagnostic methods
+To identify an existing imbalance within the three forms of energy, a Tibetan doctor or healer will always perform a urinalysis, which has its origins in the shamanic practices of the Bön tradition.
+Examining the urine is very important because, unlike the pulse diagnosis that is also carried out, which gives more subtle information about the status of the internal organs, it provides direct information about the inside of the body.
+According to the TTM, urine is the mirror of the inside of the body and therefore represents a simple and direct method to understand the patient's condition.
+Furthermore, in addition to questioning the patient, eye diagnostics and attention to the shape and appearance of the lips are used as diagnostic methods.

-The prevention of diseases is at least as important in TTM as their treatment.
-Various forms of treatment are used for this purpose.
-In addition to the traditional Tibetan massage Ku Nye and moxabustion, cupping or incense, acupressure from the tradition of TCM or acupuncture with the golden needle, Tibetan healing yoga Lu Jong, meditation, the recitation of mantras and teaching about the right one Lifestyle, knowledge about type-appropriate nutrition plays a central role.
-Tibetan medicine is a constitutional doctrine based on the three basic energies mentioned above.
-Every person carries an individual mixture of these three active principles, so that seven different constitutional types can form.
-According to the TTM, there are up to 84,000 different disorders that can occur, which are broken down into 404 major disorders.
-All diseases are divided into cold or hot diseases, or a combination of both, based on their effects.
-All substances used for a treatment (herbs, minerals, etc.) and all therapeutic measures can also be divided into these categories.
-An important basis and prerequisite for a healthy body and mind is an optimally functioning digestive fire (medrö), without which digestive disorders can occur and the inner fire (tummo) that leads to happiness cannot be kindled.
+The prevention of diseases is at least as important in TTM as their treatment.A wide variety of treatment forms are used for this purpose.
+In addition to the traditional Tibetan massage Ku Nye as well as moxabustion, cupping or smoking, acupressure from the TCM tradition or acupuncture with the golden needle, Tibetan healing yoga Lu Jong, meditation, the recitation of mantras and the teaching of the correct one Knowledge about type-appropriate nutrition plays a central role in lifestyle.
+Tibetan medicine is a constitutional theory based on the three above.G Basic energies Each person carries an individual mixture of these three principles of action, so that seven different constitution types can be formed.
+According to the TTM there are up to 84.000 different disorders that can occur, which are further divided into 404 main diseases.
+All diseases are divided based on their effects into cold or hot diseases or a combination of both.
+All substances used for treatment (herbs, minerals, etc.)ä) as well as all therapeutic measures can also be divided into these categories.
+An important basis and prerequisite for a healthy body and mind is an optimally functioning digestive fire (medrö), without which disruptions in digestion can occur and the inner fire (tummo) cannot be ignited, which leads to bliss.

 Karin Savignano